ActualLab/Fusion/docs/Overview.md

 ## What is "Real-time User Interface"?

-> It is the UI displaying always up-to-date content, which gets updated even if user doesn't take actions.
+> It is the UI displaying always up-to-date content, which gets updated even when the user doesn't take any actions.

 Let's look at seemingly unrelated problem first:
 **caching with real-time entry invalidation**.